Why Fake It Till You Make It is a Great Way to Improve Yourself

 Smile to feel better

 You can improve your self-image by forcing a smile on your face.
 Some research shows that this works even when people are unaware that they are making a smiley face.
 Researchers made the participants put the pencil between their teeth so that the facial expression was smiling.
-It will work even if you don’t believe it found a new study from the University of Kansas; smiling will lower your heart rate and stress levels.
+It will work even if you don’t believe it.
+In a study from the University of Kansas; smiling will lower your heart rate and stress levels.

 Self-esteem with “you can do it” attitude

-We may have lower self-esteem than we deserve because we compare the peak performance of others to our own self-doubt and failures.
+We often have lower self-esteem than we deserve because we compare the peak performance of others to our own self-doubt and failures.

 If a teacher graded students this way, he would be fired.